Gaussian Processes indexed on the symmetric group: prediction and learning: Gaussian fields on the symmetric group

+Here, we recall that $d_\tau$, $d_H$ and $d_S$ are defined in Section \ref{s:kernrank}.
+Notice that $\beta$ and $c$ are assumed to be independent on $n$.

 These conditions are natural under increasing-domain asymptotics.
-Indeed, Condition 1 provides asymptotic independence for pairs of observations with asymptotic distance locations and warrants that the variance of $L_\theta$ and of its gradient converges to $0$.
+Indeed, Condition 1 provides asymptotic independence for pairs of observations with asymptotically distant indices.
+It allows to show that the variance of $L_\theta$ and of its gradient converges to $0$.
 Condition 2 ensures the asymptotic discrimination of the covariance parameters (see Lemma \ref{lem:extra} in the appendix).
-These conditions are ensured for particular choices of observations $(\sigma_1,\cdots,\sigma_n)$ for the three different distances previously considered.
-For example consider the following setting.
+These conditions can be ensured with particular choices of sampling schemes for $(\sigma_1,\cdots,\sigma_n)$ (using the distances previously discussed).